Bernard Barnjak

-Club career
+Career

 Born in Sarajevo, Socialist Federal Republic of Yugoslavia, Barnjak played for FK Sarajevo and Hajduk Split in the Yugoslav First League.
 In 1990, he moved abroad for the first time, joining CD Castellón in La Liga.
 Unsettled in Spain, he quickly returned to his first professional club.

 In the 1991 summer, Barnjak signed for F.C.
 Famalicão, alongside teammate Dane Kuprešanin.
 Regularly used during three seasons, he helped the team to consecutive Primeira Liga campaigns.

-Barnjak closed out his career at 33, after two years apiece with Greek sides Apollon Smyrnis FC (second division) and Paniliakos FC (Superleague).
+Barnjak closed out his career at 33, after two years apiece with Greek sides Apollon Smyrnis FC of second division and Paniliakos FC of the Superleague.